Torlef Borsting, Baritone

 2010 – 2011

-Former resident artist TORLEF BORSTING returns to OSJ during the 2011 – 2012 season to perform the role of Marquis D’Obigny in La traviata.
-Mr. Borsting made his company debut in the 2010 – 2011 season, appearing as Alexei Vronsky (Anna Karenina,) Scarpia (Tosca,) Dr. Bartolo (The Barber of Seville), and Marcello (La bohème.)
-Recent performances for Mr. Borsting include Sharpless (Madama Butterfly) for Verismo Opera, Marcello (La bohème) for Pacific Repertory Opera, Marquis (La traviata) for Sacramento Opera, and the 2nd Apprentice (Wozzeck) with Ensemble Parallele in San Francisco.
+Former resident artist Torlef Borsting returned to OSJ during the 2013-14 season to perform the role of Prince Yamadori in Madama Butterfly.
+Other roles performed at OSJ include the role of Marquis D’Obigny (La traviata), Alexei Vronsky (Anna Karenina,) Scarpia (Tosca,) Dr. Bartolo (The Barber of Seville), and Marcello (La bohème.)
+Other recent engagements for Mr. Borsting include Sharpless (Madama Butterfly) for Verismo Opera, Marcello (La bohème) for Pacific Repertory Opera, Marquis (La traviata) for Sacramento Opera, and the 2nd Apprentice (Wozzeck) with Ensemble Parallele in San Francisco.